Operation Amsterdam: Critical

 The New York Times said "a surprisingly lukewarm drama has been culled from this tingling, true-life incident...
 Although it offers some fine tense panoramas of its doomed background, the picture remains curiously conventional in size and scope....
-Not until the finale does the picture really get off its haunches.There are two consistent assets, one being a crisp, direct performance by Mr. Britton, as the realistic leader of the daring trio.
+Not until the finale does the picture really get off its haunches.
+There are two consistent assets, one being a crisp, direct performance by Mr. Britton, as the realistic leader of the daring trio.
 First, last and always, there is Amsterdam itself."

+Filmink wrote "The movie had a terrific premise... but is done in by slack handling from director Michael McCarthy."

 Director Michael McCarthy died on 7 May 1959.